iainm342/milestone-2/README.md

 - [jQuery](https://jquery.com/) - this was used for the image filtering function.
 - [Font-Awesome](https://fontawesome.com/icons?d=gallery) - icons were taken from this site for the footer and social buttons.
 - [Bootstrap](https://getbootstrap.com/) - I relied on Bootstrap for the responsive grid design, carousel and card components.
-- [Google fonts](https://fonts.google.com/) - as previously stated, the fonts used were taken from here along with the icon for the "Back to Top" button.
+- [Google fonts](https://fonts.google.com/) - as previously stated, the fonts used were taken from here.
 - [Popper](https://popper.js.org/)
 - [Popper JS](https://popper.js.org/)
 - [EmailJS](https://emailjs.com) - this was used to host the email functionality of the site.